Today I want to bust the biggest mental game myths for you.

-Writing The Mental Game of Trading took me roughly three years and during that time I dove deep into the trading world to better understand how traders think, the problems they face, and the situations they encounter.
+Writing The Mental Game of Trading took me roughly three years.
+During that time I dove deep into the trading world to better understand how traders think.
+Including the problems they face, and the situations they encounter.

 Part of my deep dive included research with a wide variety of traders that involved surveys, webinars, 1:1 and group coaching sessions.
-One of the outcomes was I found there are several myths that predominate the industry and significantly impact traders’ ability to develop the kind of mental and emotional stability needed to perform at their best.
+One of the outcomes was I found there are several myths that predominate the industry.
+Which have significant impact on traders’ ability to develop the kind of mental and emotional stability needed to perform at their best.

 Myth #1: Emotions Are the Problem

 It’s a myth that emotions such as anger, greed, and fear are the problem causing your trading errors.
 Rather, these emotions are actually signals of a problem.
 When you label emotions as the problem, you are masking the real issue.
 Unfortunately, conventional wisdom feeds into this idea and advice mainly focuses on reducing, controlling, and releasing emotions.
 You’re fighting emotion, but in the wrong way.
 Instead, you need to treat emotions as a signal and get curious about what they’re trying to tell you.
 This is a critical change in perspective: emotions are not the problem; they are signals of underlying performance flaws.

 When I talk about the underlying causes of emotions, I’m not talking personal stuff.
 This isn’t about Freud, and we’re not talking about your relationship with your mom.
 I’m talking about the underlying performance flaws that cause you to have misperceptions of yourself, your strategy, and the market.

 - illusion of control

 - expecting to make money on every trade

 - hating variance

 These are just some of the performance flaws that I talk about in the book and that are the real cause of your greed, fear of losing, hatred of mistakes, and overconfidence, to name a few.